fuzzybabybunny/microscope-orionjs/README.md

 It turns out that by default, OrionJS will create a user `Role` called `admin` and if there is no `admin`,  will assign the **first** user created with `Accounts.createUser` as an `admin`.
 Remember this so you're not creating accidental admin users in your fixtures code.

-I can't spell Sasha's name for shit so let's remove him as admin and have Tom as admin.
+I can't spell Sasha's name for crap so let's remove him as admin and have Tom as admin.
 Because ignoring your spelling weaknesses make them go away.

 ## Adding and Removing Roles from Users ##